What activities are being organised for the 2025/26 school year?

 Class Note: Please ensure your child has proper footwear (runners) and plenty of water, as this is a very active class.

-MODERN DANCE (Infants - 3rd)
+MODERN DANCE (Infants - 3rd class)

 Ciara Hannon of Darcy Dance brings this class to us.
 Modern Dance is a fun dance and movement class filled with exciting games, songs, and dance.
 This class will work on incorporating dance movements from jazz, ballet, and contemporary.
 A great introduction to dance for children who are interested but may not know what style or where to start!
 No previous dance experience is required.

-MUSICAL THEATRE
+MUSICAL THEATRE (2nd - 6th class)

-SCIENCE CLUB
+SCIENCE CLUB (1st - 6th class)

 Science Club is taught by teacher Sarah Morris (3rd class).
 In this class, children will learn different schools of science through experiments and projects.